Tasty Recipes for the Home Cook

 Instructions

-1. Preheat oven to 400 degrees F. Wrap potatoes individually in foil.
+1. Preheat the oven to 400 degrees F. Wrap the potatoes individually in foil.
 Bake for 60 minutes or until they can easily be pierced with a fork or a sturdy toothpick.
 Prep the fillings while the potatoes bake.

-6. To assemble potato: remove foil from hot potato and cut a triangular wedge off the top of both potatoes.
-Peel skin off the wedges and discard skin.
-Please the rest of the wedges in a shallow bowl.
-Use a spoon to scoop out the flesh of the potato, leaving about 1/4 to 1/3-inch thick shell.
-Add the scooped out flesh to the bowl.
-Add a pinch of salt and pepper and smash potato using a fork.
-Gently stir in melted butter mixture.
-Return the flesh back into the potatoes.
+6. To assemble the potato:Remove the foil from the hot potato and cut a triangular wedge off the top of both potatoes.
+Peel the skin off the wedges and discard the skin.
+Place the rest of the wedges in a shallow bowl.
+Use a spoon to scoop out the flesh of the potato, leaving about a 1/4 to 1/3-inch thick shell.
+Add the scooped-out flesh to the bowl.
+Add a pinch of salt and pepper, and smash the potato using a fork.
+Gently stir in the melted butter mixture.
+Return the flesh to the potatoes.

 Notes: